Updated January 2023

 It's a 12-week mediation course that's delivered entirely online.
 The certificate is accredited by both the ADR Institute of Canada and the ADR Institute of Ontario and fulfills the training component needed to achieve the Qualified Mediator designation.

-This training is ideal for people who want to become certified mediators, and those who simply want stronger conflict resolution skills for work and life.
+This training is ideal for people who want to become certified mediators as well as those who simply want stronger conflict resolution skills for work and life.